tscanlin/developers.optimizely.com/src/content/javascript/personalization/index.md

 ### Pages

-The page function tracks the visitor's current context on a website.
+The `page` method tracks the visitor's current context on a website.
 This context is used for both analytics ("track the number of views to the checkout page") and targeting ("run this experiment on the checkout page").
 [Learn more about pages.](https://help.optimizely.com/hc/en-us/articles/210306928#pages)

 Specifically, pushing a page has two effects:
  * Optimizely will track a pageview event for this page, incrementing the count of views to that page in analytics and recording the event in the user's behavioral profile